LATINO TOWNHALL the College of Southern Nevada &SHNEP – Youth Council

 > Students will have access to many Job Fair booths with a potential for hire.

 It’s time for Latino/Hispanics to set aside their “cultural lens” and see life through a different one.
 The one I am referring to is the “success lens”.
-I, for one, am personally exhausted hearing the same ‘ol lingo from family, friends and casual conversations at networking events, “That’s how Latinos do it!”, or “A si somos!”, meaning that there’s a settled way of doing things in our culture.
+I, for one, am personally exhausted hearing the same ‘ol lingo from family, friends and casual conversations at networking events, such as, “That’s how Latinos do it!”, or “Pues, a si somos!”, meaning that there’s a settled way of doing things in our culture.
 This is cultural pride, and that’s the central core of this issue… cultural pride keeps our community stuck in a cycle of mediocrity.
 It’s time to put off the old, and put on new thinking.

 So what do young Latinos need to know to succeed?
 I was contemplating this question for awhile on a Saturday afternoon as I watched a game of college football.
 The following strategic tools emerged before me to empower Latino youth: